In 2025, Cyber Monday became the biggest online shopping day in recorded history: shoppers spent $14.25 billion, up over 7% from 2024.

 9. Be honest about inventory and deadlines

 The same goes with limited inventory: if you’ve told your audience there’s limited stock, make sure that’s actually true.
+Lying about scarcity can get you into legal trouble and damage customer trust.

 “In our tests, showing the exact number of products left in stock vs. using generic terms like ‘a few’ or ‘running out’ wins by a hefty margin—50% more clicks on average,” Milicevic adds.